Idea Summary Guide

 don’t make your application an list of answers from these questions:

-something that needs to be fixed, or something that happened that presents an opportunity
+to be fixed, or something that happened that presents an opportunity to be taken.

-to be taken.
-Try to be as specific and clear as you can because some judges may not
+Try to be as specific and clear as you can because some judges may not be from the

-be from the same industry or field.
-If you can bring some statistics or factual data,
+same industry or field.
+If you can bring some statistics or factual data, it would

 that would be great too!
 Try to demonstrate that the problem or issue has magnitude